datalad-handbook/book/docs/glossary.rst

       The complete path from the root of the file system.
 Absolute paths always start with ``/``.
       Example: ``/home/user/studyforrest-phase-2/sub-02``.
 See also :term:`relative path`.

-   Datalad dataset
+   DataLad dataset
       A DataLad dataset is a Git repository that may or may not have a data annex that is used to manage data referenced in a dataset.
 In practice, most DataLad datasets will come with an annex.

-   Datalad subdataset
+   DataLad subdataset
-      A datalad dataset contained within a different datalad dataset (the parent or :term:`Datalad superdataset`)
+      A DataLad dataset contained within a different DataLad dataset (the parent or :term:`DataLad superdataset`)

-   Datalad superdataset
+   DataLad superdataset
-      A datalad dataset that contains one or more levels of other datalad datasets (:term:`Datalad subdataset`)
+      A DataLad dataset that contains one or more levels of other DataLad datasets (:term:`DataLad subdataset`)

    git
       A version control system.
 (TODO: add references)